We all make mistakes when filling out our survey profiles.

 But by doing this, you’re making it more challenging to keep up with the changes in the marketplace.

-Your profile will likely be out of date.
+Your profile will likely need to be updated.

 And market research companies will notice this.

-For example, you said that you had a son of 15 years old.
+For example, you said you had a son of 15 years old.

-A year passed, and you didn’t update it, when filling the profile section of a survey, they asked your son’s age, and you wrote 15 years.
+A year passed, and you didn’t update it; when filling out the profile section of a survey, they asked your son’s age, and you wrote 15 years.

 See, there is a mismatch between your panel profile son’s age and the current year.

-That can create a red flag and put your account under the scope for being a cheater, and we dont want that!.
+That can create a red flag and put your account under the scope of being a cheater, and we don’t want that!

 It’s easy to provide false information; many people realize that specific profiles get more survey invitations than others.